Sylvia L. Thrupp: Career

-She encountered considerable academic misogyny in attempting to find permanent employment at institutions such as McGill University and the University of Toronto.
+Thrupp encountered considerable academic misogyny in attempting to find permanent employment at institutions such as McGill University and the University of Toronto.
 Thrupp was, from 1935 to 1944, an instructor in history at the University of British Columbia and for the academic year 1944–1945, a special lecturer in history at the University of Toronto.
 For the academic year 1944–1945, she was awarded a Guggenheim Fellowship upon written recommendations made by Michael Postan, Frank Knight, N. S. B. Gras, Edwin Francis Gay, R. M. MacIver, and Frederic C. Lane.
 From 1945 to 1961, at the University of Chicago, Thrupp was an assistant professor and then an associate professor.

-Her 1948 book The merchant class of medieval London, 1300-1500 established an outstanding reputation for her in medieval urban history.
+Thrupp's 1948 book The merchant class of medieval London, 1300-1500 established an outstanding reputation for her in medieval urban history.
 In 1958, she established the journal Comparative Studies in Society and History (CSSH), which for several years was a one-person operation.
 The initial issues of CSSH dealt primarily with history, sociology, and anthropology.
 In 1961 she was appointed to the University of Michigan's newly established Alice Freeman Palmer Chair of History (funded by the American Association of University Women (AAUW).
 At the University of Michigan, Thrupp held her professorial chair and continued as editor-in-chief of CSSH until her retirement as professor emerita in 1974.

 Personal life

-At the age of 83, in 1986, she married a fellow medievalist, Joseph Reese Strayer, whose first wife died in February 1984.
+At the age of 83, in 1986, Thrupp married a fellow medievalist, Joseph Reese Strayer, whose first wife died in February 1984.
 He retired in 1962 from Princeton University as professor emeritus.
 Joseph and Sylvia Strayer lived in Princeton, New Jersey for about year until he died in July 1987.
 After his death, she moved to California to live with her nephew, Lauri D. Trupp, M.D.
 She died in 1997 after suffering from Alzheimer's disease for a number of years.